at our Open Days

 She has qualifications in law (LLB and LLM Southampton; PhD LSE), economics (PGCert Birkbeck) and graphic design (PGCert and MA University of the Arts London) and is a Fellow of the Academy of Social Sciences.

-Amanda joined Kent in 2013, having previously held posts at SOAS, Birkbeck and Queen Mary colleges in London, and the Universities of Dundee and Sussex.
+Amanda joined Kent in 2013, having previously held posts at SOAS, Birkbeck and Queen Mary in London, and the Universities of Dundee and Sussex.

 A key question running through Amanda’s current research is: What might law and design do for each other?